philipptrenz/photo-booth/README.md

 photo-booth also provides a web application by running a webserver.
 Every newly taken photo gets immediately pushed to the webapp.
 From there it's easy for your guests to download their photos.
 There's also the option to leave a e-mail address for sending the photos afterwards.
 You only have to provide a Wi-Fi hotspot.

 Because of the use of gphoto2 it works with nearly any camera like plug and play.
-A list of supported devices can be found [here](http://gphoto.org/proj/libgphoto2/support.php).

-#### Notable Unsupported Devices
+## Unsupported devices

+### Unsupported architectures

+As Electron, the main framework, besides ia32 (i686) and x64 (amd64) only supports the ARM v7 architecture (and ARM v8 as it is backwards compatible), several ARM devices are not supported.
+Further information can be found [here](https://electronjs.org/docs/tutorial/support#linux).
+The following ARM devices among others can not be supported:

+* Raspberry Pi Zero
+* Raspberry Pi Zero W / WH
+* Raspberry Pi 1 A / A+
+* Raspberry Pi 1 B / B+

+### Unsupported cameras

-1. Does **not** work with Raspberry Pi camera module!
+* The Raspberry Pi camera module is not supported
-2. Does **not** work with webcams (such as those built into your laptop or Logitech USB)
+* Webcams (such as those built into your laptop or Logitech USB) are not supported

+Also some other DSLR and Compact Cameras are not supported.
+Please check for your specific model [here](http://gphoto.org/proj/libgphoto2/support.php).

 ## Installation